alainmlim-dev/cambridge-ta/README.md

 > All API calls goes through ExpressJS server (api directory -> needs to start)

 2. Basic authentication using available usernames and email as passwords.
-> Basic login authentication checks if user exists in the provided users JSON usinng username and email as the password -> https://jsonplaceholder.typicode.com/users
+> Basic login authentication checks if user exists in the provided users JSON using username and email as the password -> https://jsonplaceholder.typicode.com/users

 3. Routing for features of the application.
-> Using react-router, all routes were defined in App.js
+> Using react-router, all routes are defined in App.js

 4. Other than the login page the other routes should be protected depending on if the user has logged in.
 > All routes except /login will be re-routed back to /login if isLoggedIn context state is false